bparanj/Essential-TDD/en/03-command-query-separation/03-command-query-separation.markdown

 end
 ```

 The save is inserting the record in the database.
 It is a command because it has a side effect.
-It is also returning true or false so it is also a query.
+It is also returning true or false, so it is also a query.

 ## After ##